The best games released in 1991π 2026

 Musketeers

-More details for MusketeersPlayers take on the role of musketeers trying to acquire three valuable gems while facing sabotage from the Cardinal and his feared guard.
+All details & ratingPlayers take on the role of musketeers trying to acquire three valuable gems while facing sabotage from the Cardinal and his feared guard.
 After battling through several skirmishes, the most successful musketeers earn gems, while failures end up in prison with nothing to show.
 The game concludes after a set number of fights or when a player reaches a specified score, with the winner determined by the most coins or points collected.

 Clue: The Great Museum Caper